-Robert Durst, billionaire real estate heir and subject of HBO’s six-part documentary series “The Jinx,” is facing murder charges stemming from the 2000 murder of friend Susan Berman, the woman who may have known something about the mysterious disappearance of Durst’s estranged wife more than 33 years ago.
+Robert Durst, billionaire real estate heir and subject of HBO’s six-part documentary series “The Jinx,” is standing trial for the 2000 murder of friend Susan Berman, the woman who may have known something about the mysterious disappearance of Durst’s estranged wife more than 33 years ago.

 Here is a timeline of the twists and turns that got us from there to here: